Azure/odaa-ai-partnerHackathon/README.md

 📢 Featured solution spotlight across Oracle AI Database@Azure community channels

-🎤 Opportunity to co-present the winning solution with Microsoft and Oracle teams at upcoming conferences, partner events, and community showcases
+🎤 Opportunity to co-present the winning solution with Microsoft and Oracle teams at upcoming Oracle AI world and other upcoming conferences, partner events, and community showcases

 📝 Featured customer-ready solution story, architecture, or case study